-The \$28.1 million increase in service revenues was primarily driven by additional \$25.0 million of revenues related to implementation of our software.
-Included in this increase is \$1.6 million of revenue recognized upon attainment of definitive arrangement, \$1.1 million of revenue recognized when VSOE of fair value of maintenance was established for one customer during fiscal year 2012, \$1.0 million of revenue recognized upon completion of an implementation project for one of our customers and \$0.6 million of revenues recognized upon attainment of reliable estimates during fiscal year 2012.
-An additional \$2.8 million of revenues were recognized related to reimbursable travel expenses.
+The \$34.1 million increase in service revenues was primarily driven by an additional \$29.4 million of revenues related to implementation of our software.
+Included in this increase is \$1.7 million of revenues recognized when reliable estimates were obtained for one customer during the prior period, \$4.0 million of revenues recognized upon completion of implementation projects continued from prior fiscal years, and \$0.7 million of revenues recognized when VSOE of fair value of maintenance established for one customer during fiscal year 2013.
+In addition, an increase of \$2.5 million was recognized related to training and an increase of \$2.2 million in revenues were recognized related to reimbursable travel expenses.